New Social Shopping Platform Motom Makes All Social Content Shoppable

 Provides access to over 8,000 brands and 10 million products

-Motom was founded by the team who successfully launched some of the largest youth properties in the past 20 years including Alloy and Delia's e-commerce and media businesses and entertainment properties including Gossip Girl, Pretty Liars and The Sisterhood of the Traveling Pants.
+Motom was founded by the team who successfully launched some of the largest youth properties in the past 20 years including Alloy and Delia's e-commerce and media businesses and entertainment properties including Gossip Girl, Pretty Little Liars and The Sisterhood of the Traveling Pants.
 For more information about Motom, please visit https://join.motom.me

 About Motom